martiniradi/my-wowchemy-site/content/publication/Microtransit/index.md

 publication_types: ['3']

 # Publication name and optional abbreviated publication name.
-publication: Submitted to *Operations Research*
+publication: Major revision in *Operations Research*
 # publication_short: In *EJOR*

 abstract: Microtransit offers opportunities to enhance urban mobility by combining the reliability of public transit and the flexibility of ride-sharing.
 This paper optimizes the design and operations of a deviated fixed-route microtransit system that relies on reference lines but is allowed to deviate in response to passenger demand.
 We formulate a Microtransit Network Design (MiND) model via two-stage stochastic optimization.
 The model features a tight second-stage formulation thanks to a subpath-based representation of microtransit operations in a load-expanded network, which optimizes on-demand deviations between checkpoint stops.
 We develop a double-decomposition algorithm combining Benders decomposition and subpath-based column generation armed with a tailored label-setting algorithm.
 Using real-world data from Manhattan, results suggest that our method scales to large practical instances, with up to 10-100 candidate lines and hundreds of stations.
 Comparisons with transit and ride-sharing benchmarks suggest that microtransit can provide win-win outcomes toward efficient mobility (high demand coverage, low operating costs, high level of service), equitable mobility (broad geographic reach) and sustainable mobility (limited environmental footprint).
 We provide an open-source implementation in an online repository to enable replication.